How much is your case worth?Get a free case evaluation

 Hiring a Distracted Driving Car Accident Lawyer

 If you’ve been in a car accident and you believe the incident was caused by a distracted or inattentive driver, it’s important to get the right legal advice at the right time.
 Avrek Law can help you understand your legal options when it comes to distracted driving accidents.
-The consultation is free, and you’ll receive expert advice from a law firm that has successfully resolved more than 10,000 personal injury cases in the states of California, Arizona, and Nevada, recovering over $1 billion for clients.
+The consultation is free, and you’ll receive expert advice from a law firm that has successfully resolved more than 10,000 personal injury cases, recovering over $1 billion for clients.
 Contact us today – we want to hear more about your case!